 Don usually completes the course remotely from his home, but for the next few weeks, he is experiencing the slightly different climate of Orkney to continue his research at The Cairns excavation.

-“This is something different for me.
-Although the sun is shining, the temperature is not in the high 100’s.
+This is something different for me.
+Although the sun is shining, the temperature is not in the high 100s.
 I live in the desert of New Mexico and the landscape of Orkney is just so captivating to me.
-I teach Geography and Cartography part-time at Central New Mexico Community College and work part-time as a GIS/GPS Specialist at American Southwest Ichthyological Researchers.
+I teach geography and cartography part-time at Central New Mexico Community College and work part-time as a GIS/GPS specialist at American Southwest Ichthyological Researchers.

 You couldn’t ask for a more immersive experience than to work in such a richly informative site as the Cairns, there’s so much coming to life about this impressive structure occupied at a pivotal time of world history.
-Realising the effort behind an excavation report, I was still struck by the complexity of this process, giving me a lot to think about regarding the skills I hope to bring to the field of Archaeology. ”
+Realising the effort behind an excavation report, I was still struck by the complexity of this process, giving me a lot to think about regarding the skills I hope to bring to the field of archaeology.

-“Well, I will be able to extend my teaching in The States from this experience and the course as I lecture on geography and cartography.
-This now gives me first hand experience of excavating and researching animal remains from two thousand years ago.”
+Next steps?
+Well, I will be able to extend my teaching in the States from this experience and the course as I lecture on geography and cartography.
+This now gives me first hand experience of excavating and researching animal remains from two thousand years ago.

-“This is one of the most beautiful places on earth.
+This is one of the most beautiful places on earth.
 I am used to long vistas and so the wide horizons of Orkney are to my liking.
 But it’s also the way of life too.
-Even the cattle seem happy with their lot!”
+Even the cattle seem happy with their lot!

 If you would like to learn more about studying the MLitt Archaeological Studies at the University of the Highlands and Islands Archaeology Institute, see our website or drop us a line at firstname.lastname@example.org to find out more.